|1 tablet contains:||% RDA*|

 In the brain, we have a sort of a biological clock that controls our circadian rhythm.
 This circadian rhythm is the physical, mental and behavioral changes that follows a cycle close to 24 hours.
 The rythm primarily responds to light and darkness.

 Our biological clock maintains an individual circadian rhythm which are not totally equal to 24 hours, it might be a little shorter or a little longer, but is adapted to a 24 hour daily rhythm by means of the the daylight, that hits the eye.

-The EU Food Safety Agency (EFSA) has evaluated the evidence behind the product's content of niacin and has acknowledged the following statements:
+The European Food Safety Authority (EFSA) has evaluated the evidence behind niacin and has acknowledged the following claims:

 - Contributes to normal functioning of the nervous system